delta-io/delta/benchmarks/README.md

 Verify that you have the following information
   - <HOST_NAME>: Cluster master node host name
   - <PEM_FILE>: Local path to your PEM file for SSH into the master node.
+  - <SSH_USER>: The username that will be used to SSH into the master node.
+The username is tied to the SSH key you have imported into the cloud.
+It defaults to `hadoop`.
   - <BENCHMARK_PATH>: Path where tables will be created.
 Make sure your credentials have read/write permission to that path.
   - <CLOUD_PROVIDER>: Currently either `gcp` or `aws`.
 For each storage type, different Delta properties might be added.